 Generally, you can expect to receive your state tax refund within 30 days if you filed your tax return electronically.
 If you filed a paper tax return, it may take as many as 12 weeks for your refund to arrive.
 To find out the status of your refund, you’ll need to contact your state tax agency or visit your state’s Department of Revenue website.

 If you want to receive your tax refund as quickly as possible, you’ll need to complete your tax return early, check for mistakes before submitting it and file electronically.
-And while you can ask for a physical check, you’ll receive your refund much faster if it’s deposited directly into your checking account, savings account or your individual retirement account (IRA).
-If you’re anxious about the status of your tax refund, don’t forget to use the IRS Where’s My Refund tool.
+And while you can ask for a physical check, you’ll receive your refund much faster if it’s deposited directly into your checking account, savings account or individual retirement account (IRA).
+If you’re anxious about the status of your tax refund, don’t forget to use the IRS Where’s My Refund? tool.
 It provides real-time updates on the status of your refund.

 - When you’re filing your taxes, a tax filing service can make things easier.
 They can take a lot of the confusion out of the process for you and help you file a more accurate tax return.
 They can also help you find deductions or exemptions that you wouldn’t have known about on your own.
 Popular software choices include TurboTax and H&R Block.

 - If you find that you’re regularly receiving large tax refunds, this may mean that you’re paying too much in taxes in the first place.
 In that case, you may want to adjust the withholding amounts on your W-4 so you can keep more money throughout the course of the year.
-Big refunds are exciting, but why let the IRS hold onto what’s yours all year when you can be putting that money to work?
+Big refunds are exciting, but why give the IRS a free loan?

 Photo credit: ©iStock.com/Juanmonino, ©iStock.com/balticboy, ©iStock.com/anyaberkut